prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>PodMetadata configures Labels and Annotations which are propagated to the prometheus pods.</p>
+<p>PodMetadata configures labels and annotations which are propagated to the Prometheus pods.</p>
 </td>
 </tr>
 <tr>